DataLinx/php-upn-qr-generator/README.md

 ## Contributing
 If you have some suggestions how to make this package better, please open an issue or even better, submit a pull request.

-The project adheres to the PSR-4 and PSR-12 standards.

-The code is fully tested, including OCRing of the generated QR code.
+Should you want to contribute, please see the development guidelines in the [DataLinx PHP package template](https://github.com/DataLinx/php-package-template).

 ### Developer documentation
 * [QR code technical specification](https://upn-qr.si/uploads/files/Tehnicni%20standard%20UPN%20QR.pdf) (see chapter 5.2)